Every professional displayed on Counselling Directory has been independently

 Hello, my name is Catherine Sharp.
 I am an experienced BACP accredited and UKCP registered psychotherapist/ counsellor currently working in private practice.
 I have considerable experience of working within the NHS and with Social Services.
 I also run workshops and groups dealing with trauma, anxiety, obsessive behaviours and stress.
 I have co- led a programme working with perpetrators of domestic violence and abuse.

 The areas of counselling that I specialise in are depression, anxiety and relationship problems.
 I also work with clients who feel angry and struggle to find strategies that enable them to express their anger in appropriate ways.
-In addition to this I am experienced in working with loss, bereavement and low self esteem.
+I am very experienced in working with loss, sensitivity, sexual abuse, bereavement and low self esteem.

 I have also trained in Solution Focused and Cognitive Behavioral Therapies.
 These two therapies are useful for providing step-by-step interventions towards personal goals.
 Cognitive Behavioral Therapy can help clients recognize the link between negative thought patterns and behaviour.
 As a therapist I would help the client to explore more positive coping strategies and, by working together, introduce changes that result in the client feeling happier and more in control of their lives.

 I believe that the quality of the relationship between counsellor and client is vital in bringing about beneficial change.
 I take care to establish a relationship in which the client feels comfortable to discuss very personal issues and/or beliefs and I make sure that counselling is taken at a pace that is suitable for each separate person.

 I am able to see clients in my consulting room at home in Thorpe Waterville.
 Thorpe Waterville is a quiet village three miles from the A14 at Thrapston and within a 20 minute drive of Kettering, Corby, Wellingborough and Peterborough.
 The consulting room is comfortable, quiet and relaxed with discreet off road parking and entry.